 To learn more about Scan, refer to the Scan Application guide.

 The Control Center module controls the database and organizes the production.
 The Control Center module is used to create the environments, jobs and scenes, as well as importing and exporting scene packages.
 The technical director or system administrator also uses Control Center to create the login information for users to access the database.

 To learn more about the Control Center, refer to the WebCC documentation.

 You can access your database via the WebCC.
 When you're running a studio, you will most likely have a database set up.
 This enables all the artists working on your production to share the same scenes and assets.

 The WebCC lets you host this database on the Internet.
 This way, freelancers can log in from anywhere with an Internet connection.
 Then they can download a scene from the database, work on it, and upload it again.

 You no longer need to spend time copying files to an FTPor require an administrator to export and import files from the database.
 You can do it all directly through the WebCC.

-To learn more about WebCC, refer to the Harmony Server documentation.
+To learn more about WebCC, refer to the Control Center documentation.